Connor Maloney

-Connor Austin Maloney (born May 18, 1995) is an American soccer player who plays as a full-back for USL Championship club San Antonio FC.
+Connor Austin Maloney (born May 18, 1995) is an American former soccer player who played as a full-back.
 His senior career includes stints with four different American clubs and experience in Major League Soccer.
 Playing collegiately at Penn State, Maloney was the 2014 Big Ten Offensive Player of the Year.

 A native of Harrisburg, Pennsylvania, Maloney graduated from Bishop McDevitt High School, where he was a two-sport athlete and set multiple school and state records.
 He played collegiately at Pennsylvania State University, where he was a two-time captain for the Nittany Lions and a three-time All-Big Ten First Team honoree.
 Maloney was drafted in the 2017 MLS SuperDraft by Columbus Crew.
 He played his first three professional seasons as a backup in Columbus, spending time on loan during two of those years with Pittsburgh Riverhounds.
 Maloney signed for USL Championship club San Antonio FC in 2020.